orlov0562/lfeditor/README.md

 ##FAQ

 What is default password?
-Answer: admin
+- admin